-The Minor in IS&T complements majors in all fields, including liberal arts and sciences, engineering, applied life sciences, commerce, business administration, the humanities, education and human ecology.
+The Minor in Information Sciences complements majors in all fields, including liberal arts and sciences, engineering, applied life sciences, commerce, business administration, the humanities, education and human ecology.

 The Minor requires 18 hours of coursework, which must include: